top of page

 Here’s the sequence that avoids wasted effort:

-JAXONLABS lays this distinction out clearly and warns that skipping strategy turns branding into aesthetic guesswork and marketing into inefficient experimentation.
+JAXONLABS lays this distinction out clearly.
+Skipping strategy turns branding into aesthetic guesswork and marketing into inefficient experimentation.

 Brand strategy vs branding vs marketing diagram showing strategy as decisions, branding as expression, marketing as distribution, with feedback loops for refinement.